-Ollie Robinson suspended from international cricket for derogatory tweets
+Ollie Robinson gets suspended ban, fined for derogatory tweets but cleared to return to cricket

-The England and Wales Cricket Board (ECB) has suspended Ollie Robinson from all international cricket for his ‘racist and sexist’ tweets posted back in 2012 and 2013.
-The seamer, who made an impressive Test debut at Lord’s against New Zealand, will face a disciplinary inquiry from the board.
+The Cricket Discipline Commission (CDC) has suspended Ollie Robinson from cricket for his ‘racist and sexist’ tweets posted back in 2012 and 2013.
+The England seamer, who made an impressive Test debut at Lord’s against New Zealand in June, has been barred for eight matches in all, five of which are suspended.

-The 27-year old took seven wickets in the game and scored 42 at No. 8 to revive England from 140/6 in their first innings.
+On his Test debut, the 27-year old Ollie took seven wickets in the game and scored 42 at No. 8 to revive England from 140/6 in their first innings.
 Ollie Robinson’s tweets, posted when he was a teenager, began circulating soon after the start of the Lord’s Test on June 2, leading him to issue an apology after stumps on the same day.

-"On the biggest day of my career so far, I am embarrassed by the racist and sexist tweets that I posted over eight years ago, which have today become public," Robinson had said in a statement.
 "I want to make it clear that I'm not racist and I'm not sexist.
-I deeply regret my actions, and I am ashamed of making such remarks.”
+I deeply regret my actions, and I am ashamed of making such remarks,” Robinson had said in a statement then.

 Robinson’s tweets became particularly embarrassing for the England team, who had worn t-shirts at Lord’s denouncing discrimination in a ‘moment of unity’ just before the start of the Test.